EarthObservation/RVT_py/docs/index.rst

 Development of RVT was part financed by the European Commission's Culture Programme through the ArchaeoLandscapes Europe project and by the Slovenian Research Agency core funding No. P2-0406, and by research projects No. J2-9251, No. J6-7085 and No. J6-9395.

+Development of RVT QGIS plugin was part financed by PTS Consultancy via the UK Government Culture Recovery Fund.

 License
 -------